 Side Seats are located on both the East and West sides of the auditorium on ground level and covered by the canopy, though as always, we would strongly recommend bringing weather appropriate clothing.

 These seats face the sides on the stage which is raised at the back, and will provide a side view with expected partially restricted sightlines of parts of the stage (dependant on each production), and possibly the surtitle screens.
 Due to the unique nature of our venue, we will only become fully aware of any restrictions once the production begins.

 Patrons arriving late will not be permitted to take their seats until a suitable break in the performance – this may not be possible until the interval.

 After the performance

 Please exit through the Ilchester Place gate, Abbotsbury Road car park gate or the Duchess of Bedford’s Gate leading to Holland Walk.
 All other gates will be closed after the performance.

 We have lovely loos on site, with wheelchair access, but we do not offer a cloakroom facility.
-Any small bags or coats may be taken with you to your seat.
-If you have booked a picnic table, you may leave your picnic equipment at your table, where it will not be disturbed (although we recommend covering or containing your food).
+Any coats or small bags may be taken with you to your seat.